 |Cis,cis-eicosadienoic n-6 acid||G|

-Facts regarding the Glycemic index of raisins
+What is the Glycemic index of raisins?

 The Glycemic index is a glucose spike marker in the blood immediately after eating something that contains carbohydrates compared with glucose or white bread.

 This value helps to choose healthy foods.
 A diabetic person must care about the quality and quantity of carbohydrates he or she consumes.

 The Glycemic index is the qualitative indicator here.
 I have already mentioned the glycemic index value of raisin.
 It is 64, which belongs to the medium glycemic category.

 The more complex the carbohydrate, the lower the glycemic index value.
 It means that your digestive system needs more time to simplify them.
 As a result, foods with a lower GI will not spike your blood glucose more.